-- If you have a delivery turning up, then they should go to the production entrance. - Note that there is nobody there who will "sign" for anything, so you must meet the delivery there. - If they must drive to your Barrio, you will have to meet them at the production entrance and accompany their journey across the "Field of Dirt" (FoD) AND BACK!
+- You need to inform the Barrios Communications lead that you have a delivery arriving, contact air@goingnowhere.com - Please direct them to the production entrance\, which is a better road to drive down than the main entrance. - Note that there is nobody there who will "sign" for anything, so you must meet the delivery there.
+The security guard will radio the Air Elemental who will send a message on the WhatsApp channel (see section 2).
+Make sure one member of your Barrio on-site is on the channel you expect deliveries. - If they must drive to your Barrio, you will have to meet them at the production entrance and accompany their journey across the "Field of Dirt" (FoD) AND BACK!
 Nobody can drive across the FoD unaccompanied.
-You also must be sober.
+You also must be sober\.

-- We would prefer it if deliveries are transferred to your car/van/trolley at gate rather than having trucks and vans come onto site depending on bulk due to the staring-at-boobies-while-running-hippies-over problems. - Deliveries cannot be done at night. - You must have a Spanish mobile phone number which is working at the time which you give to the supplier, so they can call you when they arrive. (assuming the supplier is Spanish).
+- We would prefer it if deliveries are transferred to your car/van/trolley at gate or the production entrance rather than having trucks and vans come onto site depending on bulk due to the staring-at-boobies-while-running-hippies-over problems. - Deliveries cannot be done past 20:00. - Due to COVID restrictions, any driver needs to wear a mask.

 Barrios always want to use the production entrance for this.
 NORG are keen for you not to.
 However, the gate road is not suitable for larger trucks.
 The production entrance has security on it who are trained to let drivers through who have special passes, so random delivery trucks will not be let in, nor can security "radio through" information to you.
-To organise larger deliveries then please contact the Barrios organiser.
+To organise larger deliveries then please contact the Barrios Lead in charge of comms at air@goingnowhere.org.